Uganda, Africa

 In the year of 2003, John Gish and a team of men went to Kabale, Uganda, after the Gideons informed him that there was a need for a church and a school.
-The Chapel was built in 2005, Plant-A-Seed sponsor students, In 2009 Irrigation and Farm House built, 2011 Protein for a Lifetime, 2025 The Green House Initiative Coleman, and God's Favor which has a chapel being built in the local orphanage in Kabale, Uganda.
+The school at the time was about 80 children.

 Plant-A-Seed Foundation has had an incredible journey in the country of Uganda, Kabale, Uganda.